andersonkmi/kaggle-london-crime-data-spark/README.md

 * Total number of crimes by major category in descending order
 * Total number of crimes by borough and year
 * Total number of crimes by major category and year
+* Total number of crimes by minor category and year

 In order to run it, the CSV file download from the Kaggle website must be located in the root folder of the project and executed as follows: